visrealm/pico9918/core/src/gpu/TMS9900_C_CORE_VERIFICATION.md

 1. **Build/configuration**: verify `PICO9918_GPU_C_CORE` is defined at compile time (`-DPICO9918_GPU_C_CORE=ON`)
 2. **Compiler optimization**: Aggressive inlining or optimization of `static inline` functions may cause unexpected behavior
 3. **Glue code**: an issue in `gpu/gpu.c` or the surrounding infrastructure rather than in the interpreter
-4. **XOP/PIX**: If GPU programs use F18A PIX instructions, they're not implemented in the C core
+4. **XOP/PIX**: the BL address is derived separately in the C core and in each assembly core, so run the PIX group in `test/tms9900` on the board before suspecting the program
 5. **Debug tracing**: Add trace output for first N instructions (PC, inst word, ST after execution) and compare against assembly behavior on real hardware